 HVAC courses will teach you to plan, design, install and operate building ventilation, heating, and air conditioning systems.
 Students train to work on both residential and commercial appliances, learning how to service each depending on their usage and function.
 Electrical theory, wiring, and schematics reading are among some of the topics covered in class.
 In addition to being of benefit to aspiring HVAC technicians, these courses can also be very useful to design engineers, plant managers, contractors, and architects.
 Adult learners may find evening classes helpful in terms of schedule flexibility although daytime classes are also available.

 Salary Information and Employment Outlook

-As of May 2016, the U.S. Bureau of Labor Statistics (BLS) reports that the median hourly salary for heating, air conditioning, and refrigeration mechanics and installers is $22.07.
-Top earners in the field had a median hourly salary of $35.26, with those employed in the aerospace product and parts manufacturing industry earning $34.82 and those in natural gas distribution making $32.33.
+As of May 2018, the U.S. Bureau of Labor Statistics (BLS) reports that the median hourly salary for heating, air conditioning, and refrigeration mechanics and installers was $22.89.
+Those employed in the aerospace product and parts manufacturing industry earned $36.34, and those in other heavy and civil engineering construction earned $40.67.

 The states with the highest employment of heating, air-conditioning, and refrigeration mechanics and installers were Florida, California, Texas, New York, and Pennsylvania, respectively.
-The highest paying states, respectively, were the District of Columbia, Hawaii, Alaska, North Dakota, and New Jersey.
+The highest paying states, respectively, were the District of Columbia, Alaska, Connecticut, Hawaii, and Massachusetts.

-Heating, air conditioning, and refrigeration mechanics and installers were reported to have a projected job growth of 14%, from 2014-2024, per the BLS.
-By 2024, an additional 39,600 jobs were projected to have been created in the field.
+Heating, air conditioning, and refrigeration mechanics and installers are reported to have a projected job growth of 13%, from 2018-2028, per the BLS.
+By 2028, an additional 46,300 jobs are expected in the field.